 iOS 17 is the next generation of Apple's operating system for the iPhone.
-It's likely to first be seen at WWDC 2023, with a full release alongside the iPhone 15 range later in the year.
+We caught a first glimpse at WWDC 2023, with a full release expected alongside the iPhone 15 range.
+That's slated to launch next month.

 Initial expectations were tame.
 Last year, iOS 16 saw quite a substantial suite of upgrades, which led many to believe that iOS 17 would be a small change by comparison.

 The result was actually surprisingly plump.
 Several new features and apps were announced, which should make a pretty substantial difference to the iPhone user experience.

 The new operating system saw a host of upgrades across pretty much every aspect.

 First, we got Contact Posters.
 These allow users to take greater control over how they appear on the phones of their contacts.
 Users can customise an image or Memoji to use as their avatar, as well as the colouring of the image.
 Then, you can add in your preferred name and adjust the font and colour to match.

 We also saw a feature called Live Voicemail unveiled.
 That provides a real-time transcript of the message being left, and allows users to jump in if needed.
 It also works to reject this feature for spam calls.

 Another new feature is called Check In.
 This is really important, and could be really useful for a large proportion of users.
 It allows users to share an estimated time of arrival to a destination with a friend or family member.
 Then, if you stop making progress towards that, your device will notify that person, sharing details of your last known location, battery level and signal level.
 Everything shared is end-to-end encrypted.